kristiania-android-course-2021/MacAndroidFarm/README.md

 # MacAndroidFarm
-This Project is to familiarize the conceps of Fragments and Lists in android.
+This Project is to familiarize the concepts of Fragments and Lists in android.
+1. Choose your own themes using https://material.io/resources/color/

+Use of DataBinding
+buildFeatures {
+        viewBinding = true
+    }